apparition47/MailTrackerBlockerApp/README.md

 - macOS Sonoma 14.3 or newer
 - Apple Mail
-  - Note: MailTrackerBlocker is a "Message Security Extension".
-Mail only allows up to one active Message Security Extension at a time.
+  - Note: Mail only allows up to one active `Message Security Extension` at a time.
+Set MailTrackerBlocker as your active Message Security Extension to unlock tracker report functionality.

 ## Usage